Some people might confusing on this article, so I have to update it. The method I show here is what works for me.

 If you're using Kali default repositories which is

 http://http.kali.org it will actually redirects you to the nearest mirror.
 However, sometimes that server might probably having too many connections going through that cause your update became very slow or occasionally it goes up and down and slow with time.
+Or maybe the server connection is very slow.

 So, I've a work around for this.
 After a quick research, I found that not all mirrors are slow.
 So what I do is look for other fast responsive mirror and replace it in